 The Ideas Academy is for people who have identified a social problem and have an idea to help solve it.

-Participants on this programme receive training, support, and peer mentorship in key areas of importance to idea-stage social entrepreneurs such as how to develop your idea, pilot it, and set up your project.
-Taking place over four learning days from June to September 2020, the Ideas Academy will help you to take those first steps to move from idea to action.
+Participants on this programme receive training and support in key areas of importance to idea-stage social entrepreneurs such as how to develop your idea, pilot it, and set up your project.
+Over a number of core learning days between June and September 2020, the Ideas Academy will help you to take those first steps to move from idea to action.

-In 2020 the Ideas Academy will take place in Dublin, Cork, and Galway.
+In 2020 the Ideas Academy will be delivered online with groups in the East, West, and South of Ireland.
 Together with a small group of fellow innovators, you will receive:

-Training & SupportOver four core learning days you will receive training and support to help you build your knowledge and skills in key foundational areas of leading a social business such as design thinking, solution generation, governance, and piloting.
+Training & SupportOur core learning days will provide training and support to help you build your knowledge and skills in key foundational areas of leading a social business such as design thinking, solution generation, governance, and piloting.
 This will help you to more fully interrogate the social problem, refine the solution and model, and give you the skills and knowledge needed to pilot and test your idea.

 A Powerful CommunityAs members of Ireland’s largest network of social entrepreneurs and to support you at the early stage of your journey, you will receive peer mentorship and access to networking opportunities.
 Social Entrepreneurs Ireland consultants will also offer guidance and support to help you move from idea to action.